Città di Castello: History

 The town was founded by the ancient Umbri, an Italic tribe, on the left bank of the Tiber River.
 The town may have come into conflict with the nearby Etruscans.
 Beginning in the third century BC it became a civitates federata of Rome and was subsequently inserted into the Sexta Regio of Roman Italy.
 The Romans knew it as Tifernum Tiberinum ("Tifernum on the Tiber").

 Nearby Pliny the Younger built his villa in Tuscis, which is identified with walls, mosaic floors and marble fragments surviving at a place now called Colle Plinio, the "Hill of Pliny".

-In 550 A.D.
-Tifernum was largely destroyed during the Ostrogothic campaign by Fantalogus at the orders of Totila.
+In 550 AD Tifernum was largely destroyed during the Ostrogothic campaign by Fantalogus at the orders of Totila.
 The town was subsequently rebuilt by its bishop Floridus around a castle and renamed first Castrum Felicitatis by Lombards and later Civitas Castelli.
-By the Donation of Pepin of the Frankish king Pepin the Short in 752, it went to the Holy See.
+By the Donation of Pepin of the Frankish king Pepin the Short in 752, it went to the Papal States.

 It became an independent commune in the first half of the 12th century.
 Among its various rulers was Pier Saccone Tarlati di Pietramala, brother of Guido, Bishop of Arezzo.
 Pier Saccone sold it in 1322 to Guido Alberto de' Guidi di Modigliana.
-In Middle Ages the Diocese of Città di Castello included also many territories that are today in the provinces of Arezzo, Forlì-Cesena, Pesaro and Rimini.
-In the later Middle Ages it was governed successively by the Guelphs and Ghibellines.
+In the Middle Ages, the Diocese of Città di Castello included also many territories that are today in the provinces of Arezzo, Forlì-Cesena, Pesaro and Rimini.
+In the later Middle Ages, it was governed successively by the Guelphs and Ghibellines.
 In 1375 Città di Castello joined the insurrection of other cities of the States of the Church.
 Cardinal Robert of Geneva, later Antipope Clement VII, tried to capture it using Breton mercenaries, but was repulsed.
 Under Pope Martin V in 1420 it was taken by the condottiero Braccio da Montone.
-Later Niccolò Vitelli, aided by Florence and Milan, became absolute ruler or tiranno.
+Later Niccolò Vitelli, aided by Florence and Milan, became absolute ruler.
 Antonio da Sangallo the Younger built an extensive palace for the Vitelli family.